reahl/reahl/reahl-doc/doc/tutorial/gettingstarted-develop.rst

   ├── etc/
   │   └── web.config.py
   ├── hello.py
-  ├── pyproject.toml - The standard way for python projects to state how they will be built └── setup.cfg      - The standard metadata file for setuptools projects
+  ├── pyproject.toml - The standard (PEP518) python build system configuration
+  └── setup.cfg      - Normal configuration for setuptools

 Config files contain Python code, but you can use dotted notation to access settings: